 If a member of staff has concerns about a child, they will need to decide what action to take.
 Where possible, there should be a conversation with the Designated Safeguarding Lead to agree a course of action, although any staff member can make a referral to Children’s Social Care/consult with Cheshire East Consultation Service (ChECS)/contact the police.
 Other options could include referral to specialist services or early help services and should be made in accordance with the referral threshold set by Cheshire East’s Safeguarding Children Partnership.

+The pyramid of support will help us to identify what advice and guidance is available and who to contact at each different level on the continuum of need.
+The Family Hub model that is being implemented across Cheshire East will strengthen existing partnerships in each locality making it easier for practitioners to get support for families.

 In the first instance staff should discuss ‘Early Help’ requirements with the Designated Safeguarding Lead.
 If early help is appropriate the Designated Safeguarding Lead will support the staff member in liaising with other agencies and setting up an inter-agency assessment as appropriate.

-As staff may be required to support other agencies and practitioners and parents/carers and children in an early help assessment; all staff are aware of the relevant assessments and appropriate support is given to them when they undertake an early help assessment.
+As staff may be required to support other agencies and practitioners and parents /carers and children in an extra help plan or targeted help plan, all staff are aware of the relevant assessments and appropriate support is given to them when they undertake an early help assessment.
+We have a suite of screening tools which may also help to identify the level of need, the best pathway of support, and the interventions you can be provided for children, young people and families.
+These can be found in the CE SCP Multi-Agency Toolkit

+Concerns assessed as being at lower tier Targeted Help level for complex early help concerns will be triaged and managed by the Family Help front door.

 Where early help and or other support is appropriate, we ensure that the situation for the child is kept under constant review.
 If the child’s situation doesn’t appear to be improving, we take appropriate action.

 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.